Daniel J. Frey

 We, as a nation, are learning what it means to have a president with this kind of personality disorder.

-It is illuminating as well as tragic to see our nation go through the same experience I had as we as a nation suffer at the hands of this man our President.
+It is both illuminating and tragic to see our nation go through the same experience I had, as we, as a nation, suffer at the hands of this man, our President.

 Keeping it real.